wenhuigao117/cell-population-analysis/README.md

 I kept `analysis.py` as pure query functions with no file I/O or plotting, so the same code could be called from both `pipeline.py` (which saves CSVs and images) and `app.py` (which renders charts interactively) without duplicating logic. `load_data.py` is standalone so `pipeline.py` can call it as a subprocess without import issues.

-I picked Dash over Streamlit mainly because I wanted to understand how the callback system works — it makes it explicit which inputs trigger which outputs, which helped me debug the dashboard more easily.
-Streamlit would have been quicker to set up, but I found Dash easier to reason about once the layout got more complex.
+I picked Dash over Streamlit partly because I wanted to better understand how callback-driven applications work.
+As the dashboard grew, I found Dash's explicit separation between inputs, outputs, and callbacks easier to reason about and debug.
+Streamlit would have been quicker to prototype, but Dash felt like a better fit once the interactions became more complex.

 ---